- Hysteroscopic sterilization tied to higher risk of some complications, but not increased medical risks

 The questions that remain about Essure

-"This study provides a degree of reassurance -- but not certainty -- that there is no increased risk of medical complications from Essure compared to women getting laparascopic sterilization after 3 years; we must take that result with a grain of salt," said Dr. Sanket Dhruva, a postdoctoral research fellow at Yale University who was not involved in the study but has written about Essure.
+Overall, "this study provides a degree of reassurance -- but not certainty -- that there is no increased risk of medical complications from Essure compared to women getting laparascopic sterilization after 3 years; we must take that result with a grain of salt," said Dr. Sanket Dhruva, a postdoctoral research fellow at Yale University who was not involved in the study but has written about Essure.

 "We still need a well-designed randomized trial that follows women for at least five years," he said.
 "This device has been on the US market since 2002 without that study."